← All Neural Networks & Deep Learning modules

 Module 7 — Training Real Networks

-What makes it deep · hands-on · about 30 minutes.
+What makes it deep learning · hands-on · about 30 minutes.

-Module 6 showed that a deep network is powerful enough to draw almost any boundary.
-That power has a dark side: a network flexible enough to wrap a spiral is also flexible enough to memorize the exact training points — noise and all — and then fail on data it has never seen.
-This is overfitting, the single biggest practical problem in training real networks.
-This module shows you how to spot it and three standard tools to fight it.
+Module 6 established that a deep network has the capacity to represent essentially any decision boundary.
+This expressive capacity has a corresponding cost: a network sufficiently flexible to separate the spirals is also sufficiently flexible to memorize the individual training points, including their noise component, and consequently to fail on data it has not encountered.
+This phenomenon is overfitting — the principal practical challenge in training real networks.
+This module presents the diagnostic procedure for detecting overfitting and three standard techniques for mitigating it.

-Below, train a deliberately oversized network on a small, noisy dataset and watch the two curves split apart.
-Then flip on weight decay and dropout and rerun — the gap shrinks, and the validation loss (the one that actually matters) drops.
+The activity below trains a deliberately over-parameterized network on a small, noisy dataset, with the two loss curves diverging.
+Enabling weight decay and dropout and re-training reduces the gap between the curves and lowers the validation loss — the quantity relevant to generalization.

 This activity needs JavaScript.
 The lesson below still covers everything.